2 Helpful / 6 Not

 Cons: Busy multi use park.
 Watch for walkers, soccer balls, etc. Tee 8 is too close to basket 7 and is a safety hazard.

-Other Thoughts: Small park with short fun holes. $1.50 each to enter weekends.
+Other Thoughts: Small park with short fun holes and lots of shade.
+Close to Turnpike & I95 make this a good choice for visitors from out of town. $1.50 each to enter weekends.

 Pros: This is the course the average player in the area is going to enjoy the most.
 You don't have to have a canon to reach any of the pins.
 There is enough variety to keep the course interesting (just missing length).
 This course will test your short game.
 You can tell a lot of thought went into the layout as there are many holes that are short but challenging due to the pin being placed in a difficult spot to reach on account of trees.
 The water is in play in some creative ways that really make you pick your line carefully and you will end up in the water if you pick the wrong line or pull it to close to the trees.
 Friendly players on the course and a place for disc lost and found.
 There actually are a few honest people on this course who will call and return your discs.